Skip to Content

 If you are a pack rat or know someone that is, then understanding why you need to hold onto so many items will help you or them to stop the behavior and declutter their home.

-Reasons Why People Tend to Be Pack rats
+Reasons Why People Tend to Be Pack Rats

 Here are some typical reasons why people tend to be pack rats.